puppetlabs/bolt/documentation/writing_plans.md

 ## Plan logging

-Print message strings to `STDOUT` using the plan function `out::message`.
-This function always prints messages regardless of the log level and doesn't log them to the log file.
+Print message strings to stdout using the `out::message` plan function.
+This function prints messages at the `info` level and always prints messages to stdout regardless of the log level.

 ### Default action logging